mzegarras/arm-templates-for-samples/README.md

                 "size": "S1",
                 "family": "S",
                 "capacity": 1
+            },
+            "metadata": {
+                "description": "The SKU of the App Service Plan.
+Defaults to Standard values."
             }
         },
         "newServerFarmLocation": {
             "type": "string",
-            "defaultValue": "westus"
+            "defaultValue": "westus",
+            "metadata": {
+                "description": "The location of the App Service Plan.
+Defaults to \"westus\"."
+            }
         },
         "newWebAppName": {
             "type": "string",
-            "defaultValue": ""
+            "defaultValue": "",
+            "metadata": {
+                "description": "The globally unique name of the Web App.
+Defaults to the value passed in for \"botId\"."
+            }
         },
         "alwaysBuildOnDeploy": {
             "type": "bool",
             "defaultValue": "false",
             "metadata": {
-                "comments": "Configures environment variable SCM_DO_BUILD_DURING_DEPLOYMENT on Web App.
+                "description": "Configures environment variable SCM_DO_BUILD_DURING_DEPLOYMENT on Web App.
 When set to true, the Web App will automatically build or install NPM packages when a deployment occurs."
             }
         }
     },